ADAM "PHANTOM FLEX" (DJ/Producer)

 6.)
 Who do you look up to besides your parents?

 7.)
-What are your goals in the next 5 years?
+What are your goals for the next 5 years?

 8.)
 What is your motto in life?